 All those men were open infidels; and their attacks on religion, such as they saw it before them, roused the Gallican church.
 But the warfare was totally unequal.
-The priesthood came armed with the antiquated and weapons of old controversy, forgotten traditions and exhausted legends.
+The priesthood came armed with the antiquated and unwieldy weapons of old controversy, forgotten traditions and exhausted legends.
 They could have conquered them only by the bible; they fought them only with the breviary.
 The histories of the saints, and the wonders of images were but fresh food for the most overwhelming scorn.
 The bible itself, which popery has always laboured to close, was brought into the contest, and used resistlessly against the priesthood.
 They were contemptuously asked, in what part of the sacred volume had they found the worship of the Virgin, of the Saints, or of the Host? where was the privilege that conferred Saintship at the hands of the pope? where was the prohibition of the general use of scripture by every man who had a soul to be saved? where was the revelation of that purgatory, from which a monk and a mass could extract a sinner? where was the command to imprison, torture, and slay men for their difference of opinion with an Italian priest and the college of cardinals?
 To those formidable questions the clerics answered by fragments from the fathers, angry harangues, and more legends of more miracles.
 They tried to enlist the nobles and the court in a crusade.
 But the nobles were already among the most zealous, though secret, converts to the Encyclopedia; and the gentle spirit of the monarch was not to be urged into a civil war.
 The threat of force only inflamed contempt into vengeance.
 The populace of Paris, like all mobs, licentious, restless, and fickle; but beyond all, taking an interest in public matters, had not been neglected by the deep designers who saw in the quarrel of the pen the growing quarrel of the sword.
 The Fronde was not yet out of their minds; the barrier days of Paris; the municipal council which in 1648, had levied war against the government; the mob-army which had fought, and terrified that government into forgiveness; were the strong memorials on which the anarchists of 1793 founded their seduction.
 The perpetual ridicule of the national belief was kept alive among them.
 The populace of the provinces, whose religion was in their rosary, were prepared for rebellion by similar means and the terrible and fated visitation of France began.